 This bill amends existing laws regarding school bus safety in South Dakota, specifically addressing the behavior of motor vehicle operators when approaching school buses.
-It clarifies that drivers on highways with less than two lanes in each direction must reduce their speed to fifteen miles per hour or less when approaching a school bus with amber lights flashing and must come to a complete stop when the bus has red lights flashing, maintaining a distance of at least fifteen feet.
-For highways with two or more lanes in each direction, drivers are not required to reduce speed or stop for a school bus traveling in the opposite direction, even if the bus is stopped with red lights flashing.
-However, drivers must still reduce speed and stop for buses traveling in the same direction when the red lights are activated.
+It stipulates that drivers on highways with less than two lanes of travel must reduce their speed to fifteen miles per hour or less when approaching a school bus with its amber lights flashing and must come to a complete stop when the bus has its red lights flashing, maintaining a distance of at least fifteen feet.
+For highways with two or more lanes in each direction, drivers are not required to reduce speed or stop for a school bus traveling in the opposite direction, even if the bus has its red lights flashing.
+However, they must reduce speed and stop for a bus traveling in the same direction when its red lights are activated.

 Additionally, the bill introduces a new provision allowing recordings from external video systems on school buses, which can capture traffic activity around the bus, to be used as evidence in civil or criminal actions.
-It is important to note that while the bill allows for the use of such video evidence, it does not mandate that school districts or bus companies install these external video systems.
-A violation of the amended school bus safety regulations is classified as a Class 1 misdemeanor.
+While the bill permits the use of such video evidence, it does not mandate that school districts or bus companies install these external video systems.
+Violations of the amended school bus safety regulations are classified as a Class 1 misdemeanor.

 Statutes affected: Introduced, 01/24/2025: 32-32-6